ndp/ndp.github.io/_posts/2023-03-07-go-to-my-head-story.md

 #### `findMatches` Function: a Humble Search Engine

 I won't show it here, but the first version of `findMatches` I wrote by traversing through the JSON generated from the ingestion.
-For each song, I match the typed query against any of the names used for it, and then I sort the matching songs based on how "well" it matches.
+For each song, I match the typed query against any of the names used for it, and then I sort the matching songs based on how well it matches.
 Each song match gets a "score", with extra points for whole word matches and the beginning of the song's name.
 A fairly simple heuristic like this, from my experience, produces nice results on a limited dataset like this.
 I've spent years tweaking another version of it I use on [AmpWhat](https://www.amp-what.com/)

 I didn't need to reach for another library to do this, and certainly not a database.
 People reach for databases because they are concerned about speed and memory, but in the modern world, browsers can execute 1000s of regular expressions per second, so it will be plenty fast.
 And the data file wasn't big by today's standards.